 You learn to race when you are tired.
-The championship meets mean being fully rested, shaved, and strapping on one of those expensive racing suits.
+The championship meets mean being fully rested, shaved, and strapping on one of those expensive tech suits.
 Mentally you are also usually ready to race.
 In-season meets are a chance to build some mental toughness and learn how to perform when you aren’t rested and when you aren’t floating across the pool deck after a lengthy swim taper.
 Knowing that you can still drop a fast time on short rest gives you the mental edge to know that if circumstances aren’t perfect at the more important meets, you can still stand up and fly off the blocks.

 You break up the training cycle.
 The swim season is a doozie.
 You don’t need me to tell you that.
 With seasons starting in the late summer and early fall, and usually not wrapping up till almost a year later, it can start to drag.
 In-season meets break up the year, and help organize the season around little cycles of training, finally culminating in the championship meet at the end of the year.